 The Interruptions sub-menu changes what level of interruption you allow calls and notifications to have when you are doing other things.
-Particularly useful is the Downtime section, which lets you assign a block of time during which your NU2S will be quiet unless a priority interruption comes in.
-If you set this to "Don't Interrupt", none of your alarms or timers will sound.
+Particularly useful is the Downtime section, which lets you assign a block of time during which your Z8 will be quiet unless a priority interruption comes in.

-Lastly, the Sound Enhancement menu lets you optimize the phone's sound for its speaker or for your headphones.
+The Sound Enhancement menu lets you optimize the phone's sound for its speaker or for your headphones.